-In principle, a user goal, represented as an Activity Sphere (AS), is matched with available device local ontologies, the AS is decomposed into a hierarchy of abstract tasks represented as a workflow, and the Sphere Manager (SM) forms the AS for the specific user goal.
-The SM connects to device registry to get connectivity data of the devices through the help of the NA component which provides access to home peripherals and a mapping of all different network domains in the AIE to the IP level.
-Then, the SM initiates the various components (Ontology Manager, Interaction Agent and Fuzzy Task Agent) and performs dynamic service binding in order to execute the workflow.
+Interaction Agent, and Fuzzy Task Agent) and performs dynamic service binding in order to execute the workflow.
 When an action is required to take place in the AIE, like starting the music player or switching on/off HVAC, the SM invokes the NA layer to change the state of the devices and the services.
 Through the NA, the SM also generates events that can be used by other components of the system, e.g. continuously sending light levels to the FTA adapting the light.
 The devices involved in an AS communicate over wired/wireless network domains, overlaid with TCP/IP and OSGi/UPnP middleware programmed in Java.
 The use of Java as the development platform facilitates our system deployment on a wide range of devices including mobile phones and PDAs.

 Using the proposed Network Adaptation framework, several device UPnP wrappers for binary sensors, door traps, motion sensors, lights, switches, on/off smart plugs and illumination detectors, as well as services supporting task execution, have been implemented within ATRACO to support the complex trial hosted in the iSpace in Essex demonstrating three activity spheres (AS) for concept validation and prototype evaluation.
-These activity spheres include an entertainment AS involving tasks for watching TV, reviewing photos, listening to music, reading and playing on a game console, a work AS involving tasks for surfing the internet, writing documents and reading, as well as a sleep AS referring to end of day/sleep activities and involving tasks for watching TV, listening to music/radio and reading.
+These activity spheres include an entertainment AS involving tasks for watching TV, reviewing photos, listening to music, reading and playing on a game console, a work AS involving tasks for surfing the Internet, writing documents and reading, as well as a sleep AS referring to end of day/sleep activities and involving tasks for watching TV, listening to music/radio and reading.
 NA represents the physical devices participating in the ASs as ROCob devices (device representation layer) and exports them to the ATRACO ecosystem as UPnP devices (service adaptation layer).

 The role of NA is demonstrated in the ATRACO prototype with the transparent communication of devices and services residing in various different physical networks.
-For instance, X-10 lights connected on a server in the iSpace can be controlled by the Fuzzy Task Agent (FTA) used for artefact and user behavior adaptation, based on the feedback given by a ZWave illumination detector physically connected to the NA component.
+For instance, X-10 lights connected on a server in the iSpace can be controlled by the Fuzzy Task Agent (FTA) used for artifact and user behavior adaptation, based on the feedback given by a Z-Wave illumination detector physically connected to the NA component.
 FTA is agnostic to the protocol used for the control of each individual device, because the devices are presented in a common way thanks to NA.

 To provide a clear demonstration of the functionality of NA in an ambient environment such as an ATRACO ecosystem, we examine use cases in different activity spheres.
 Specifically, we will examine two use cases.
 The first one demonstrates how a high level preference of a user for energy efficiency is realized transparently through NA inside the context of an activity sphere related to user entertainment.
-The second use case provides the implementation of a a security service during a sleep activity sphere by employing actual devices as well as abstract UPnP services that do not correspond to actual devices.
+The second use case provides the implementation of a security service during a sleep activity sphere by employing actual devices as well as abstract UPnP services that do not correspond to actual devices.